karsonbastug/MISTWeatherAssignment2/README.md

 * Used to gernerate cards for the dividers/content on the Today and Future pages
 * Used to generate CSS to animate text and properly align various aspects throughout the website
 * Used to aid in formating Return Button's locations

+# Resource Reflection

+The internet contains answers to almost any question that someone may have.
+It is an incredibly valuable tool, and it proved very useful to this project.
+By utilizing other repositories, websites, and Aritfiical Intelligence, I was able to use the best ideas from all sources to create a project that I am proud of.
+It was important to only use reliable sources, such as .govs or .orgs when possible.
+Additionally, trying to stay original and creative in my own though and attemping to use other websites for inspiration instead of strickly replicating it proved challenging.